dusk-network/docs-public/src/content/docs/itn/node-running-guide.md

 ![Droplet terminal.](../../../assets/itn/node-guide/droplet-terminal.png)

 Just like last time, we've created an easy to use [ITN installer](https://github.com/dusk-network/itn-installer).
-This installer will setup Rusk as service on your droplet, preconfigures parts of the node, and provides a couple of helper scripts.
+This installer will set up Rusk as a service on your droplet, preconfigure parts of the node, and provide a couple of helper scripts.

 Install Rusk by pasting the following command in your droplet terminal:
 ```sh